GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.txt

 * Release Pending

 - Fixed bug with feature cards not displaying categories as intended.
+- Fixed bug with GeoPlatform Search header input not functioning correctly in category pages.

  = 3.2.2 =
 * Release November 12, 2018